willhoag/awesome-reference-tools/readme.md

 - [zest](http://zestdocs.org/) - Documentation Browser.
 Offline search tool for developers.

 ### Miscellaneous
-- [hacks](https://github.com/waseem18/Hacks) - Find Hackathons near you or at a specificed location via terminal on Linux.
+- [hacks](https://github.com/waseem18/Hacks) - Find Hackathons near you or at a location via terminal on Linux.